What Is Twitter’s Net Worth?

 Based on Twitter’s revenue and profits from the last three years, Twitter is worth $13.316 billion.

-Overall, 2021 was a difficult year that saw, among other, pandemic-related challenges, an $809.5 million class-action settlement.
-But the company is now under the leadership of a full-time CEO.
-Leading the charge into 2022 is Parag Agrawal, who in November 2021 replaced Jack Dorsey as CEO.
+Overall, 2021 was a difficult year that saw an $809.5 million class-action settlement, in addition to pandemic-related challenges.
+But since late last year, the company has been under the leadership of a full-time CEO: Parag Agrawal, who replaced Jack Dorsey in November 2021.
+Those who questioned Dorsey’s leadership saw this as a positive move that could turn Twitter around.

 Good To Know

-In its fourth-quarter 2021 earnings release, Twitter reported earnings, revenue and user growth that missed analysts’ expectations, according to CNBC.
-While revenue and earnings were near misses, the number of monetizable daily active users fell 1.6 million short of projections from StreetAccount.
+In its second-quarter 2022 earnings release, Twitter reported earnings, revenue and user growth that missed analysts’ expectations, according to CNBC.
+Revenue and earnings misses were especially significant.

-Twitter has been the target of criticism from investors over the company’s lack of profitability, leading some to suggest that his role as CEO of Square — whose flagship product is Cash App — made it difficult for Dorsey to give Twitter the focus it needs to make it profitable.
-Dorsey stepped down on Nov.
+Twitter has been the target of criticism from investors over the company’s lack of profitability, leading some to suggest that his role as CEO of Square made it difficult for Dorsey to give Twitter the focus it needed to make it profitable.
+Dorsey stepped down as CEO on Nov.
 29, 2021.
 His replacement, Parag Agrawal, first joined the company in 2011 and most recently served as chief technology officer.

 Sean Dennison contributed to the reporting for this article.